 So, at every lesson, be sure that you and your instructor spell out objectives for the coming week.
 Then, at your subsequent session, ask questions like these to help you gauge how well you’re achieving lesson aims:

-Practice promptly following lessons, too, when your teacher’s ideas are fresh in your mind.
+Also practice soon after your lessons, when your teacher’s ideas and demonstrations are fresh in your mind.

 Then, during practice sessions, jot down questions as they come to you, and bring your list of questions to your next lesson.